Here is the summary of our 2019 sailing season with a rundown of our route, followed by a cost review.

 - the swell – from sleepless nights to seasick passages, the swell caught us out on a couple of occasions this season.

 - The weather in September.
 In previous years, we’ve noticed a change from fine and settled summer weather around the time of the September equinox.
 In 2019 this break down came earlier, with the Gota Fria storm which ravaged eastern Spain in the second week of the month.
 Torrential rain led to vast areas of flooding on land and the need to evacuate over 1000 people.
-As sea, storm force winds raged and numerous boats were washed ashore.
+As sea, storm force winds raged, washing numerous boats ashore.
 We had chosen our refuge well as the worst we suffered was a few hours of strong winds and some occasional rain as we waited it out in the sheltered lagoon at Sant Carles de la Rapita.
 However, even once this storm had passed, the weather patterns remained unsettled.

 - Departure from Real Club Maritim Barcelona – I’m trying to erase that event from my memory!